Why So Many Dogs Struggle on Walks

 Once you have it, you will also get access to my newsletter where I share more ways to help your dog feel settled and confident outside.

-Final thought
+Final Thought

 You do not need harsh equipment or long training sessions to enjoy calmer walks.
 You only need the right starting point.
 With gentle guidance and clear communication, your dog can learn to walk with you instead of against the world.

-If you want personalised support, feel free to book a free 15 minute chat to talk about your dog’s needs.
+If you want personalised support, feel free to book a free 15-minute chat to talk about your dog’s needs.

 You and your dog deserve walks that feel enjoyable, not stressful.